madnoh/fish-scripts/README.md

 ### sleepnow.fish

 Just alias to put my Linux machine to suspend mode.
 Did it because I was more familiar with MacOS's pmset sleepnow command.

+### update.fish

+An alias to do updates on my Archlinux machine.